 After graduating from CalArts, she moved to Palestine to do humanitarian work.
 She then went to Tokyo where she performed her music in surreal street shows and made ridiculous short films such as "Sub: Way of Samurai" with Hiro Super.

 When Crash moved back to L.A. she was discovered and cultivated by legendary producer Nick Launay (Nick Cave, Yeah Yeah Yeahs, Arcade Fire).
 Launay produced three EP’s for her that were released under Joan Jett’s Blackheart Records and George Martin’s Grand Master.
-She has also released a dance-pop EP, co-produced by various Grammy winners including Jimmy Harry, Jason Evigan, and Ryosuke Sakai.
+She has also released a dance-pop EP, co-produced by herself and various Grammy winners including Jimmy Harry, Jason Evigan, and Ryosuke Sakai.
+Her self-produced video album "To You, Never Again" was released in 2017 to critical acclaim and her next album "Confetti Suicide" is slated for June of 2018.

-Crash’s current obsessions include: writing tv shows for Catherine Hardwicke (Twilight, 13, Lords of Dogtown); creating a futuristic multimedia musical with long time collaborator and friend Michael J. Masucci; directing and scoring the short, surreal film Messiah of Dogs; and assembling wild fashions that you can enjoy on her Instagram.
+Her current obsessions include: developing a TV show with director Catherine Hardwicke (Twilgiht, 13, Lords of Dogtown) and producer Debbie Liebling (South Park); writing and directing short content; writing and producing video albums; creating futuristic multimedia art with long time collaborator and friend Michael J. Masucci for European museum shows and hacker conferences; and assembling wild fashions that you can enjoy on her Instagram.